cass-dlcm/creamypeanutbutteredsalmon/README.md

 The `-weapon` flag takes in a string with the set of weapon types to include like such: `"set single_random four_random random_gold"`

-The `-save` flag saves the downloaded data to a folder called `shifts`, `statink_shifts/{server}`, or `salmonstats/{server}` in the current working directory.

-The `-load` flag loads the data from a folder called `shifts`, `statink_shifts/{server}`, or `salmonstats/{server}` in the current working directory.

 The `-splatnet` flag signals to download data from SplatNet 2.

 The `-statink` flag signals to download data from a stat.ink instance.
 Use `-statink "official"` to use the https://stat.ink instance.

 The `-salmonstats` flag downloads data from a salmon-stats instance.
 Use `-salmonstats "official"` to use the https://salmon-stats-api.yuki.games instance.

+The `-outfile` flag specifies to write the JSON output to a file, and enables progress information to standard out.

 ### Example usage

-Running `go run main.go -save -splatnet` from the command line launches the program to check on Splatnet 2 for new results, save them, and finding personal bests.
+Running `go run cmd/creamyPeanutButteredSalmon.go -splatnet` from the command line launches the program to check on Splatnet 2 for new results, save them, and find personal bests.

-Running `go run main.go --statink "official"` finds all personal bests from your data on stat.ink
+Running `go run cmd/creamyPeanutButteredSalmon.go --statink "official"` finds all personal bests from your data on stat.ink.

 ## Features